I take pride in what I do, my students will tell you I have a lot of patience and their classes are fun.

 Karen has been helping my 5-year old son for about 3 months.
 She is very patient and willing to extend time to finish the work.
 Both my son and I learnt a lot from her.
 I highly recommend Karen.

-In art, I studied at the Art League School in Alexandria, VA and in Cali, Colombia South America with Plutarco Leon Idrobo Manzano and Guillermina Strohbach where I advanced my knowledge of oil and lithographic ink and with Jairo Rosas Miranda acrylic.
+I studied at the Art League School in Alexandria, VA and in Cali, Colombia South America with Plutarco Leon Idrobo Manzano and Guillermina Strohbach where I advanced my knowledge of oil and lithographic ink and with Jairo Rosas Miranda acrylic.
 In addition, and I took courses in the application of metal with Karen Christians at the Artisan Asylum in Somerville, MA. and I advanced my knowledge of watercolor with Clementina Ampudia.

 Right out of school, I became an adjunct professor at SNHU, and as Art Instructor since 2011 both in Colombia, S.A. and U.S.A.